Here are all the facts and statistics you need to know about the Silverstone circuit ahead of the 2021 British Grand Prix!

 Four races at Silverstone have been red-flagged.

-There has never been a World Champion crowned at Silverstone.
+There has never been a dead rubber F1 race held at Silverstone.

-The winner of the British Grand Prix at Silverstone has gone on to win the title in the same year on 25 occasions.
+The winner of the British Grand Prix at Silverstone has gone on to win the title in the same year on 26 occasions.
+There have been 21 occasions on which the polesitter for the British Grand Prix at Silverstone has gone on to win the title in the same season.

-The leader of the championship after a race at Silverstone has gone on to win the title 39 times in the 53 years in which a race has been held at the track.
+The leader of the championship after a race at Silverstone has gone on to win the title 40 times in the 54 years in which F1 races have been held at the track.